Photolunatic/MIUI-debloat/README.md

 python main.py
 ```

-Two list will be generated, one will `uninstall_list.txt` the apps that will be uninstalled and `remaining_list.txt` will be the remaining apps.
+Two list will be generated in 'output' folder
+`uninstall_list.txt` the packages that will be uninstalled
+`remaining_list.txt` the packages that will remain untouched

 ## Uninstalling of Apps